 Obviously, an impressive immersive display like Prysm’s LPD 6K also exudes innovation and technological savvy to a customer as well, and to essentially every industry right now, outdated technology is simply not an option.

 In an upcoming feature on Modern Marketing Today, we’ll be digging into this discussion further with Darrin Brooks and Bill Schmidt about best practices in the workplace that immersive display technology enables and challenges seen across industry lines that it addresses.
-Subscribe to our newsletter to stay updated.
+Register for the webcast here.